Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 | 6 | Opus   |  1 |  1.3 | 100.0
 |**Total**|   | **79** | **100%** | **100%** |

-If we just look at which models produced correct solutions, we can see that GPT-4o dominates.
+If we breakdown correct solutions purely by model, we can see that GPT-4o dominates.
 This isn't a fair comparison, because GPT-4o always took the first attempt at solving.